lamb1212/blogspot/_posts/2025-07-18-first-blog-post.md

 I'm typing directly from the terminal.
 Jekyll + GitHub Pages = it just works.
 This tech stuff is fun but a major headache at times.

+- slight update to see how changes in old file react on site now that posts are visible.